American Physical Society Sites|APS|Journals|Physics Magazine

 APS’s Physics Education Statistics reports on the challenges and opportunities in the physics community, focusing on demographic information for physics degree recipients from US-based institutions.

-For questions, please contact APS New Faculty Workshops.
+For questions, please contact the APS FTI team.

 APS membership connects physicists, educators, researchers, scientists, and students across academia and industry in an international physics community.
 Network and share research with peers and advance your career with APS.
 Join APS Today